-(Optional) Enables or disables running utlrp as part of the upgrade.
+(Optional) Enables or disables running a version of utlrp.sql as part of post upgrade, to recompile only invalid objects in Oracle-maintained schemas.

 sid

 (Required) Identifies the Oracle system identifier (SID) of the database that you want to upgrade.